ci-lab-cz/crem-dock/README.md

 ## Usage

 ### Modes
-1. Generation of molecules which starts from a set of fragment supplied as SMILES or 2D SDF.
+1. **Hit generation**.
+Generation of molecules which starts from a set of fragment supplied as SMILES or 2D SDF.
 In these case the supplied fragments are docked, pass PLIF/RMSD check (optional) and best candidates are used for growing on the next iteration.
-2. Expansion of a co-crystallized ligand by supplying 3D ligand structure (SDF).
+2. **Hit expansion**.
+Expansion of a co-crystallized ligand by supplying 3D ligand structure (SDF).
 In this case an input molecule is directly going to the growing stage.

 ### Notes